Use immutability constraints¶

 Recreate the dynamic table by using the edited clone as the backfill source.

-This approach lets you recover or correct data in a dynamic table without modifying the base table:
+This method lets you recover or correct data in a dynamic table without modifying the base table:

 Example: Modify a dynamic table’s schema by using backfill¶